|

-research in the lab are: 1) computational methods for
+discovery.
+The primary areas of research in the lab are: 1) methods

-biological measurement technologies.
+such methods for cancer drug discovery.
 All of the approaches share

 Following a long period of applied research in defense applications